-Welcome to Friesen Sport & Performance Psychology–UNTIL JULY 2020 ALL SESSIONS WILL BE DONE VIRTUALLY OR BY PHONE
+Welcome to Friesen Sport & Performance Psychology–UNTIL FURTHER NOTICE ALL SESSIONS WILL BE DONE VIRTUALLY OR BY PHONE

 Leveraging the science of sport and performance psychology, executive coaching, and cognitive neuroscience to

 To listen to Dr. Friesen on the various podcasts he has been a guest on, read Dr. Friesen’s published articles, or read articles he has been quoted in, click HERE

 My book ACHIEVE is available in Kindle format or paperback on Amazon.com and Amazon.ca

 If you like to listen to your books, ACHIEVE is also available in audiobook format through Audible.com or iTunes!